“Yes, independence is improving”

 Be one of the first to vote

 Lebanon's judiciary has long struggled with political interference, as powerful parties and militias use courts to settle scores and protect allies rather than pursue impartial justice.
-Judicial independence is crucial for rule of law and public trust, yet Lebanon's fragmented political system—where major parties control state institutions—makes it difficult for judges to operate without pressure.
-Recent appointments and reform pledges signal potential change, but structural challenges remain deep.
+Judicial independence—the principle that judges decide cases based on law alone, free from political pressure—is essential for rule of law and public trust in government.
+Recent pledges by judicial officials to resist political influence reflect ongoing tensions between Lebanon's fragmented political system and the courts' ability to function fairly.